cscie114/csci-e-114-final-project-cre8ture/README.md

 ## Step 2: Select a Poet

 Scroll down to the list menu at the bottom of the page.
-Here, you will see a list of poets.
-Click on one of the poets to view their content.
+Here, you will see a list of artists.
+Click on one of the artists to view their content.

 ## Step 3: Open a New Tab or Device